lewispb/html-table/doc/table_row_data.md

 ## Notes
 The end tags for Table::Row::Data objects are are the same line as the begin tags.

 String attributes are quoted.
 Numeric attributes are not.

 Some attributes have type checking.
 Some check for valid arguments.
 In the latter case, it is case-insensitive.

-Using a non-standard extension (e.g. "background") will send a warning to STDERR in $VERBOSE (-w) mode.